-Assembly Bill 251 aims to clarify and establish the jurisdiction over juveniles on federal enclaves in Wisconsin.
+Assembly Bill 251 aims to clarify and establish the jurisdiction of the state of Wisconsin over juvenile matters occurring on federal enclaves.
 The bill stipulates that the state will retain concurrent jurisdiction over any juvenile aged 10 years or older who is alleged to be delinquent or in need of protection or services.
-Additionally, it mandates that the governor must accept retrocession of jurisdiction over such matters if offered by the appropriate federal authority.
-This retrocession process is intended to ensure that state laws can be applied to juveniles on federal lands, thereby enhancing the state's ability to address juvenile delinquency and protection needs.
+Additionally, it mandates that the governor must accept retrocession of jurisdiction over such juvenile matters if offered by the appropriate federal authority.
+This retrocession process is intended to ensure that the state can effectively address juvenile issues that arise on federal lands.

 Statutes affected: Bill Text: 938.12(1), 938.12, 938.13(intro.), 938.13